-Take a look at this oil pastel haunted house craft for more fun Halloween ideas!
+Take a look at this oil pastel haunted house craft for another great idea!

 Create Your Own Halloween Lanterns